ngbgithub/The-One-True-Makefile/README.md

 you could run `configure` with a `--prefix=$HOME/tmp/local` flag to install everything into a temp directory.

-The point of this template is to start you off with a lot of boilerplate written.
+Now: the point of this template is to start you off with a lot of boilerplate written.
 That doesn't mean that you won't have to maintain your build process; this will just start you off with some nice features like `make uninstall`, so that you don't have to write